 Commercial real estate generally falls into four main asset classes: office, retail, multifamily, and industrial.
-The first three types of commercial property are places where people work, live, and shop.
+The first three commercial property types are places where people work, live, and shop.
 Industrial commercial real estate, in contrast, encompasses properties where goods are developed, made, stored, and shipped.

-This article covers the different types of industrial commercial real estate, how it differs, and what to consider before investing.
+This article covers the different types of industrial commercial real estate, how they differ, and what to consider before investing.

 What is Industrial Property?